Written by 8:10 pm Blog, Current Investigations

 Despite this, representatives of the firm reportedly recommended customers hold these products for extended periods without fully understanding them.
 Additionally, the firm lacked policies on suitability and failed to supervise brokers recommending these products.
 As part of the settlement, American Portfolios agreed to cease violations, received a censure, and agreed to pay disgorgement, prejudgment interest, and a civil penalty of $650,000.

-December 2015 – American Portfolios was censured and fined $50,000 for its supervisory failures and the misconduct of its employees.
-FINRA found that the broker-dealer, through two of its registered representatives, violated NASD Conduct Rule 2310, IM-2310-2, and FINRA Rules 2111 and 2010 by engaging in unsuitable mutual fund switching.
+December 2015: American Portfolios was censured and fined $50,000 for its supervisory failures and the misconduct of its employees.
+FINRA found that the broker-dealer, through two of its registered representatives, violated FINRA rules by engaging in unsuitable mutual fund switching.

 Additionally, FINRA determined that American Portfolios failed to establish and enforce a supervisory system, including written supervisory procedures, reasonably designed to detect and prevent unsuitable mutual fund switching.